Fukaya A_\infty-structures associated to Lefschetz fibrations. VI: Fibrations with singularities

 generated over $\bZ[v]$ in weights $\{-1,0\}$, as in \eqref{eq:weight01}.
 Concretely, if we take the expression in \eqref{eq:spell} and write the nontrivial morphism spaces in it as a sum of two pieces as in \eqref{eq:d-ord-morphisms}, then $\scrD(L_0,L_1)$ contains those tensor product in which at most one Floer cochain group with $w = -1$ appears as a factor.
 Choose a positive perturbation $L_0^+$ such that $\alpha_{L_0^+} > \alpha_{L_1}$.
 Consider the diagram

 On the bottom row, $\rightarrow$ is given by composition with the image of $(c_{L_0^+,L_0},0)$ in $S^{-1}\scrD^{\mathit{ord}}$.
 By construction, it is a homotopy equivalence, homogeneous with respect to weights.
 The $\leftarrow$ next to it is part of the localisation functor, which has the same homotopy equivalence property by the $\bZ[v]$-linear version of \eqref{eq:f-success}.
 To get the top row, we extract the subcomplexes generated in weights $\{-1,0\}$.
 Since that process, applied to modules which are trivial in positive weights, is functorial, we again get homotopy equivalences.
 Diagram-chasing shows that the inclusions \eqref{eq:cut-weight} are homotopy equivalences, again in a weight-homogeneous sense.
+Let $\scrD$ be the noncommutative divisor obtained by applying \eqref{eq:weight01} to \eqref{eq:cut-weight}.

 \begin{proposition} The ambient space of $\scrD$ is $\scrA$, and its fibre is quasi-equivalent to the previously constructed $\scrF$. \end{proposition}

 \begin{proof} The weight zero part of \eqref{eq:spell}, which by definition is the ambient space of the divisor, is given by